The world's biggest fair for food, agriculture and horticulture

 The IGW also features commercial and non-commercial agricultural, forestry, and landscaping exhibits.
 Changing annual themes typically include such topics as renewable resources or scientific livestock breeding and production.
 These trade show elements are of particular interest to those involved in the developing markets of central and eastern Europe.

-The IGW was covered by trade and popular media journalists (4.840 from 70 countries) from 15,000 newspaper and trade journal reports in Germany as well as in 390 telecasts, more than 1,500 radio reports.
+The IGW was covered by trade and popular media journalists (3.100 from 75 countries) from 19,000 newspaper and trade journal reports in Germany as well as in 700 telecasts.

 In terms of agricultural policy, the importance of the exhibition is clearly demonstrated by the presence of 200 foreign ministers and state secretaries in addition to prime ministers, ministers and state secretaries from Germany.